 As you might expect, all this pride erupted in my heart after hearing the glorious news that Harry and Meghan are planning to move to Canada!
 These two refugees and baby Archie are desperately fleeing from countries with corrupt governments, social unrest, and leaders with bad hair.
 Naturally Canada will open its doors to them because, as you will recall, we are nice.

-Unfortunately this caused The Queen (odd name) some royal heartburn because she needs H & M’s help with royal duties like visiting exotic places, greeting important people, acting interested, and speaking from notes while standing straight.
+Unfortunately this caused the Queen (odd first name) some royal heartburn because she needs H & M’s help with royal duties like visiting exotic places, greeting important people, acting interested, and speaking from notes while standing straight.

 After some initial royal stress, Queen and family met at her Sandringham Estate to iron out the details, even though none of them had any previous ironing experience.
 According to sources who weren’t in the room, Meghan did not join in the conversation, choosing to remain at her residence in Canada in order to supervise the nanny who is raising their son.